gmbolt/gmbolt.github.io/pages/phd.md

 }

 This, however, is not the complete picture.
 There is not data on just one user but many, leading to a sample of interaction networks (Fig. 3).
-Data of this form, where we observe **samples of networks**, is becoming ever more frequent.
-This is being driven heavily by advancements in fields such as neuroscience, where fMRI brain scan data are being converted to networks summarising brain connectivity.
-Relative to the case where a single network is observed, this raises new questions.
-For example, we might wonder what is the "average" network?
+Data of this form, where we observe **samples of networks**, is appearing ever more frequently.
+This is being driven heavily by data collection advancements in fields such as neuroscience, where fMRI brain scan data are being converted to networks summarising brain connectivity.
+Relative to the case where a single network is observed, this raises new questions for a data analyst.
+For example, one might wonder what is the "average" network?
 Or how variable are the networks about this average?
-This has motivated a string of recent work in the networks literature on methods capable of providing answers to such questions.[^luna][^durante]
+This has motivated a string of recent work in the literature on methods capable of providing answers to such questions.[^luna][^durante]

 \figenv{